Summer 2026’s Hottest Hair Colors Are Here—And They’re Nothing Like Last Year

 “We’re seeing a complete shift from the Instagram-filter approach to hair color,” explains master colorist Tracey Cunningham, whose Beverly Hills salon has a six-month waiting list.
 “Clients want colors that tell stories, that shift and evolve in different lights.
 It’s about creating depth, not just coverage.”

 Ready to look deep into the five shades that have colorists worldwide rethinking their formulas?
-Let’s get deliciously nerdy about it.
+Let’s get nerdy about it.

 1. Almond-Milk Blonde: Summer’s Softest Flex